comunica/Article-ISWC2018-Resource/content/introduction.md

 Comunica thereby positions itself as the successor of the TPF client, with the aim to serve as a flexible research platform for experimenting with new Linked Data querying and publication techniques.

-Comunica is unlike similar works on different levels:
+Comunica is unlike similar works on different levels, offering the following features:

+* **SPARQL query evaluation**: understand, process and output results for SPARQL queries.
-1. The **modularity** of Comunica allows for easy _extensions_ and _customization_ of algorithms and functionality.
+* **Modular**: the implementation of specific tasks are contained in independent modules, which are combinable in a flexible framework.
+The modularity of Comunica allows for easy _extensions_ and _customization_ of algorithms and functionality.
 Furthermore, modules can be added and removed using an RDF configuration file, which makes it possible for users to build and finetune their own engine.
-2. Within Comunica, multiple **heterogeneous** interfaces are a first class citizen.
+* **Heterogeneous interfaces**: different types of datasource interfaces should be supported, and new interface types can be added independently.
+Within Comunica, multiple **heterogeneous** interfaces are a first class citizen.
 This enables federated querying over heterogeneous sources and makes it for example possible to evaluate queries over any combination of SPARQL endpoints, TPF entrypoints, datadumps or other types of interfaces.
-3. Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any JavaScript application.
+* **Web-based**: the engine should run in Web browsers, hence it should use native Web technologies.
+Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any JavaScript application.

 In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager under an open-source license.